-4. LESSON 34 - DECISION MAKING
+4. LESSON 31 - DECISION MAKING

-"Do the right thing" is sometimes easier said than done.
-Yet this summarizes the main task of a captain.
-Soon you will be the captain (or "pilot in command") and you are expected to make the best decisions independently.
-This starts with your flight preparation.
-Do you remember the I'm safe checklist from chapter 1?
-If you cannot honestly say "I’m safe" then don’t fly.
-Use your experience while flying, look out and pay attention to other traffic, and do what you have learned.
+Good flying starts with flight preparation.
+Do you remember the I’M SAFE checklist from Chapter 1?
+If you cannot honestly say I’m safe then don’t fly.
+Use your experience while flying, look out and pay attention to other traffic, and follow your training.
 If something unexpected happens, stay calm and use the aviate-navigate-communicate sequence.
-By doing so, you can solve almost any situation.
+By doing so, you’ll be able to solve almost any situation.